BA Youth and Community Work

 Due to their aspirations when applying for a place on the degree programme, many of our graduates find employment directly in the youth and community work field, in both the voluntary and maintained sectors.
 This may be either at face-to-face level, working directly with young people in a variety of contexts (including school-based youth work, detached youth work, health-based youth work, and so on), or they may find employment at management level.

 Other graduates have become Education Welfare Officers, or work in residential centres for children and young people.
-This demonstrates how the skills that the graduates have developed while studying on the degree programme can be transferred into other settings.
+Graduates work within substance misuse organisations, projects which support homeless young people, and within a wide variety of organisations which include those which focus upon adoption, looked after young people, and young adult carers.
+This demonstrates how the skills that the graduates have developed while studying on the degree programme can be transferred into many settings, and are skills which are welcomed within multi-disciplinary teams.

 Some graduates have secured employment in community education, youth justice, voluntary agencies and the Local Health Board, while others have continued with their studies through entering Postgraduate study/research.